 If you’re like a lot of hunters you go into the wilderness fairly laden with all manner of hunting and survival gear along with camping materials and supplies strapped to your back.
 In such cases every bit of weight, every inch of space is crucial.
 The Hidden Canyon hunting knife allows you to retain full process with your blade without having to give up mobility to do it.
 The blade is fashioned from high carbon steel for stout performance and enhanced corrosion resistance, the stabilized Dymondwood handle is comfy as the day is long and the leather sheath makes for convenient horizontal carry.
 Comfort, convenience and performance.
 Count us in.

-People in the market for a hunting knife often have question.
+People in the market for a hunting knife or a bushcraft knife often have question.
 Below we’ve gathered 4 of the most common.

 As we said in the opening a hunting knife is designed to help the user prepare game for consumption or storage in the field before it goes bad.
 The hunting knife is crafted in a way that lends itself to the processes of skinning and cleaning game carcasses whether they be elk or rabbit or anything in between.
 Some hunting knives have what are called “gut hooks” that allow for an easier opening of the carcass to facilitate the dressing process.
 Most will also effectively double as survival knives.

 What Types Of Blade Is On A Hunting Knife?